claudiajs/claudia-api-builder/docs/api.md

   * `apiGatewayPromise`: a promisified version of the ApiGateway SDK (so instead of `createDeployment` that requires a callback, you can use `createDeploymentPromise` that returns a `Promise`).
 This object also takes care of AWS rate limits and automatically retries in case of `TooManyRequests` exceptions, so if you want to execute API gateway configuration calls from the post-deploy step, it's generally better to use this object instead of creating your own service instance.

 The post-deploy step method can return a string or an object, or a Promise returning a string or an object.
 If it returns a Promise, the deployment will pause until the Promise resolves.
 In case of multiple post-deployment steps, they get executed in sequence, not concurrently.
 Any values returned from the method, or resolved by the Promise, will be included in the final installation report presented to the users.
 So you can take advantage of this, for example, to provide configuration information for third-party components that users need to set up manually.

+Note that the sequence of post-deployment steps is not guaranteed.
+Create isolated steps, don't assume any particular order between them.

 To see this in action, see the [Post-deploy](https://github.com/claudiajs/example-projects/tree/master/web-api-postdeploy) example project.